andreasmhallberg/readingnotes/Uhlmann 2012. Arabs and Arabic grammar instruction.md

 - Arab schools follow traditional Arabic grammar.
 Discontinuation at university level that Jewish students do not experience.
 Jews study according to the Westernized model of the university.
 Must then teach by traditional method as teachers.
 No use of university schooling.
 107--8

 - Icraab analysis.
 Educations "seeks to incalculate not only the facts of grammar, but also a formulaic, stylized, declamatory method of analysis."
-Focus on surface forms of grammar, not underlying prinicples.
+Focus on surface forms of grammar, not underlying principles.
 103

 - Icraab has several meanings: 114
   - inflection system
   - "the act of inflection", i.e. adding vowels
   - formulaic analysis

 - Stakes higher in Arabic language instruction:
   - foreign languages higher valued on the labor market.
 Seen as threat.
 Gives moral dimension.
 103

 - Icraab "has come in the Arab tradition to symbolize grammatical mastery on the whole and consequently is emphasized greatly in grammar instructions."
 104